From 13 June 2014

 Canning Graving Dock, opposite the Museum of Liverpool

 Dazzle Ship is a co-commission by 1418 NOW WW1 Centenary Art Commission, Liverpool Biennial and Tate Liverpool, in partnership with the Merseyside Maritime Museum.
-Renowned artist Carlos Cruz-Diez is working with the idea of dazzle using the historic Edmund Gardner pilot ship owned and conserved by the Merseyside Maritime Museum.
+Renowned artist Carlos Cruz-Diez worked with the idea of dazzle using the historic Edmund Gardner pilot ship owned and conserved by the Merseyside Maritime Museum.
 The work has been realised by painters from Cammell Laird.

 Free tours of the ship itself are also available to book every Thursday until 2 October, see the What's on listings for booking details.

 'Mauretania in dazzle paint' by Burnett Poole